erichseamon/RFclimatePaper/data/README.md

 The following folders contain the available datasets used as part of dissertation analyses, documented in appendices A, B, and C.

 - seamon_dissertation_dataload.R.
-This file loads all data dynamically from github into R.  This script is run automatically within each appendix Rmarkdown (located in the appendices folder)
+This file loads all data dynamically from github into R.  This script is run automatically by running the supplemental_materials.Rmd

 - /RMA_originaldata: Original .txt files for insurance loss claims, by year, for the entire United States.
-These files are used in Appendix A and Appendix B.

 - /climate_correlation_summaries.
-Climate correlation summary data, loaded in Appendix C for modeling.
+Climate correlation summary data.

 - /climate_matrices.
 Climate correlation matrices between individual climate variables and wheat/drought insurance loss.
-Used in Appendix C.

 - /climate_outputs.
-Climate outputs that are used in Appendix C.
+Climate outputs data.

 - /climatology.
-Base climatology for the iPNW used in Appendix C.
+Base climatology for the iPNW.

 - /counties.
-County shapefiles used in all appendices.
+County shapefiles.

 - /states.
-State shapefiles used in all appendices.
+State shapefiles.

 - /wheat_prices.
-Annual wheat prices used in Appendix C.
+Annual wheat prices.

-- /wheatproduction.
-NASS wheat production data, used in Appendix A.